Towards Understanding the Condensation of Neural Networks at Initial Training: Initial condensation of input weights

-We first show the condensation at initial training stage in fitting multidimensional dataset.
-Since the input is a multidimensional vector, the direction is also multidimensional.
-To characterize the condensation, we use $D(\vu,\vv)$ to denote the inner product of the normalized vectors of two input weights, i.e., $D(\vu,\vv) = \vu^\T\vv$.
+For convenience of experiments, we then use synthetic data to perform extensive experiments to study the relation between the condensation and the multiplicity of the activation function.

-We use a two-layer fully-connected NN with size $5$-$50$-$1$ to fit $n=80$ training data sampled from a 5-dimensional function $\sum_{k=1}^{5} 3.5 \sin(5x_k+1)$, where $\vx = (x_1, x_2,\cdots,x_5)^\T\in\sR^{5}$ and each $x_k$ is uniformly sampled from $[-4,2]$.
-As shown in Fig. \ref{fig:5dhighfreq}(a), for activation function $\tanh(x)$, the color indicates $D(u,v)$ of two hidden neurons' weights at epoch $100$, whose indexes are indicated by the abscissa and the ordinate.
-If the neurons are in the same beige block, $D(u,v)\sim 1$ (navy-blue block, $D(u,v)\sim -1$), their input weights have the same (opposite) direction.
-Obviously, input weights of hidden neurons condense at two opposite directions, i.e., one line.
-As the multiplicity increasing, NNs with $x\tanh(x)$ (Fig. \ref{fig:5dhighfreq}(b)) and $x^{2}\tanh{x}$ (Fig. \ref{fig:5dhighfreq}(c)) condense at two and three different lines, respectively.
-For activation function $\mathrm{sigmoid}(x)$ in Fig. \ref{fig:5dhighfreq}(d) and $\mathrm{softplus}(x)$ in Fig. \ref{fig:5dhighfreq}(e), which are frequently used and have multiplicity one, NNs also condense at two opposite directions.
-For $\ReLU$ in Fig. \ref{fig:5dhighfreq}(f), for which the multiplicity definition cannot apply, the NN condenses at three directions, in which two are opposite.
-Through these experiments, we conjecture that the maximal number of condensed orientations is twice the multiplicity of the activation function used at initial training.
+We use two-layer fully-connected NNs with size $5$-$50$-$1$ to fit $n=80$ training data sampled from a 5-dimensional function $\sum_{k=1}^{5} 3.5 \sin(5x_k+1)$, where $\vx = (x_1, x_2,\cdots,x_5)^\T\in\sR^{5}$ and each $x_k$ is uniformly sampled from $[-4,2]$.
+As shown in Fig. \ref{fig:5dhighfreq}(a), for activation function $\tanh(x)$, input weights of hidden neurons condense at two opposite directions, i.e., one line.
+As the multiplicity increases, NNs with $x\tanh(x)$ (Fig. \ref{fig:5dhighfreq}(b)) and $x^{2}\tanh{x}$ (Fig. \ref{fig:5dhighfreq}(c)) condense at two and three different lines, respectively.
+For activation function $\mathrm{sigmoid}(x)$ in Fig. \ref{fig:5dhighfreq}(d) and $\mathrm{softplus}(x)$ in Fig. \ref{fig:5dhighfreq}(e), NNs also condense at two opposite directions.